sarahciston/codingcare/posts/0critintro.md

 Trans\*formative TechnoCraft argues for the essential entanglement of critical AI and creative-critical coding communities, showing how each is predicated on the other.
 No intervention in disproportionately harmful algorithmic systems is possible without critically aware approaches to technologies from deeply plural perspectives.
 No such proliferation of perspectives is possible without inviting spaces to understand, interrogate, and reimagine the infrastructures that support those systems.

+[...]

 I invoke craft here as an expression of the theories, ethics, and tactics of intersectionality and sustainability, in order to ground these ideas in tangible practices which grow out of [lived] communities.
-Re-binding craft to technology brings slow, circular, cooperative, inclusive, caring [offerings] in order to transform [xxx]
+Re-binding craft to technology brings slow, circular, cooperative, inclusive, caring [offerings] in order to transform [xxx][xxx].

 <!-- How do we encourage this entanglement further?
 Through approaches that emphasize -->
 The stakes are high: technologies like machine learning urgently require transformative interventions that recalibrate their values and [stakeholders].
 The communities most impacted by them, and best poised to intervene, go unheard as [xxx expand and exploit/exclude from].
 A handful of powerful companies warn of the coming dangers, in order to distract from the current dangers they perpetuate.
 Already toothless policy recommendations are quickly watered down and ignored, while [more and more data represent less and less diversity][more and more compute, more and more natural resources,][harmless fun on one side of the globe is life and death on another.]